chirantana/Project_ComputerVision/README.md

 # CV-Project

+## Warning: This content is NSFW (Not Safe For Work)
+## The dataset folders original and photoshop contain material that may be offensive or inappropriate for some audiences.
+Viewer discretion is advised.

 | Model      | 1000 Train | 1000 Test | 1000 F1 | 5000 Train | 5000 Test | 5000 F1 | 10000 Train | 10000 Test | 10000 F1 |
 | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |----------- |
 | ResNet50     | 0.88 | 0.64 | 0.61 | 0.88 | 0.72 | 0.71 | 0.93 | 0.88 | 0.87 |